 Child Welfare Reform: Improve Community-Based Care

 Debate continues in Florida whether to return to child welfare services provided by the Department of Children and Families or continue investing in community-based care (CBC) lead agencies.
-The Children’s Campaign supports CBCs as the most viable option for Florida’s children and families in crisis, but critical reforms need to be made.
+American Children’s Campaign supports CBCs as the most viable option for Florida’s children and families in crisis, but critical reforms need to be made.

 CBC Boards Should Reflect the People They Serve